Have a Fab-Five February! Love Yourself, Honey, Reality-TV Style

 “Kiss those puffy eyes and fine lines goodbye, honey-ah!” he sang to me, punctuating his cheer with a Rockette-style kick as high as his mustache.
 God, I love him.
 Them.
 Her.
 Jonathan happens to be okay with all three pronouns.

 “Oh, stop your staring,” Bobby teased, redirecting my gaze back to a handful of paint chips.
 We beautified the new-to-me shelf with a fresh coat and crisp-looking cubby cubes—a collage of soft, silvery grays complemented by a couple natural-toned baskets.
 And get this, with the creative placement of some side steps, the tippy-top shelf doubles as a cat walk—for my actual cat—who is thrilled to have some high-up access to strut her stuff.
-The whole thing is just so glamorous, we might actually move into the basement.
+The whole thing is just so glamorous, she and I might actually move into the basement.

 • • •